New Jersey Department of Education

 Choice Program

 Morris Hills Regional is a 9-12 district consisting of two high schools, Morris Hills and Morris Knolls High Schools, with a total population of 3,000 students from Denville, Rockaway Borough, Wharton, and Rockaway Township.
-The two high schools share both teaching staff, curricula, and rank in the top 85 high schools in New Jersey, according to NJ Monthly magazine.
+The two high schools share both teaching staff, curricula, and rank among the top high schools in New Jersey.
 Morris Hills Regional was also awarded a spot on the College Board’s 2018 AP District Honor Roll for access, equity, and excellence, one of only 373 districts selected for this award in the U.S. and Canada.

-There are three available programs for School Choice: the General High School Program, the Math and Science Magnet Program, and the International Baccalaureate Program.
+There are four available programs for School Choice: the General High School Program, the Aviation Program, the Math and Science Magnet Program, and the International Baccalaureate Program.
 The General High School Program is our traditional high school program, with over 200 course offerings, including honors and Advanced Placement, art, business, computer science, all academic areas, and 3 world languages.
-Academic achievement is not a factor in school choice admission to this program.

-The Math and Science Magnet Program is a specialized four-year program for high-achieving students who are interested in applied mathematics and scientific research.
-Students must successfully complete Algebra I in the 8th grade and participate in a competitive admissions process in order to be eligible for admission.
 The Magnet Program is housed at both Morris Hills High School and Morris Knolls High School.
 Choice students admitted to the Magnet Program will be placed into the Magnet Program at either high school based on available seats and will not be permitted to choose between the two high schools.

 The International Baccalaureate Program is an internationally recognized advanced course of study for motivated students who have an interest in global affairs, writing, and interdisciplinary studies.
 The program requires students to take courses in 6 core areas, complete an extended essay, and 150 hours of community service.
 It is highly recommended that students complete Algebra I and Level 1 of a world language in 8th grade.
 Students must participate in a competitive admissions process in order to be eligible for admission.
 The IB Program is housed at Morris Knolls High School.